tomwolber/configs/README.md

     echo $'\n' && echo $'UPDATING PATHOGEN PACKAGES' && echo $'\n' && for i in ~/.vim/bundle/*; do basename $i && git -C $i pull && seq  -f "-" -s '' 80 && echo $'\n'; done

 ## Git Config
-Git doesn't really need that much configuration, but there are a few tricks to make it nicer.
+Git doesn't really need that much configuration, but there are a few tricks in .gitconfig to make it nicer.

-#### Enable Colors
+### Enable Colors
 Enabling colors makes things like `git status` a lot more readable.
 True story.

-    git config --global color.ui true

-#### Supercharge git grep
+### Supercharge git grep
 Git's grep is awesome and ignores .git, which is nice.
-This command sets all the nice flags and aliases it to `g`, ie `git g 'test'`
+This setting sets all the nice flags and aliases it to `g`, ie `git g 'test'` instead of `grep --break --heading --line-number test`

-    git config --global alias.g "grep --break --heading --line-number"

 #### Git Autocomplete (for OS X)
-I had been working on Linux VMs for so long that I forgot the autocomplete for Git didn't work out of the box on OS X. Installing this script from Github is an easy no-brainer.
+I had been working on Linux for so long that I forgot the autocomplete for Git didn't work out of the box on OS X. Installing this script from Github is an easy no-brainer.

     curl https://raw.github.com/git/git/master/contrib/completion/git-completion.bash -o ~/.git-completion.bash
     echo "source ~/.git-completion.bash" >> ~/.bash_profile